 500 Tausick Way – Walla Walla – Washington 99362 – Phone 509-527-4267

 If you were looking to get hold of a high school equivalency (HSE) diploma, you always had to show up in person at an official Oregon GED testing facility.
 There was just no online option to deal with the GED test.
-Well, recently we saw the launch of an online GED testing option as well, so all of that had changed.
+Well, recently, we saw the launch of an online GED testing option as well, so all of that has changed.

 A proctor will see if you do it all in accordance with the rules.
 If you want to read more about this online GED test, go to this article: ‘Launching the online GED test.’

-Gone are many multiple-choice questions and answers should be done more essay-based.
+Gone are many multiple-choice questions, and answers are more essay-based.
 The GED will guarantee that applicants can follow courses at university or college successfully.
-You have the option to sit for one (or more) of the GED subtests, or modules, at a time.
+You have the option to sit for one (or more) of the GED modules (independent subtests) at a time.

 Almost 340,000 adult Oregonians (this is more than the populations of Salem and Eugene combined) don’t have the basic educational requirement (a secondary education credential such as HS or GED diploma) that qualifies them for college and career.
 In a disproportional way, these adults are colored and grew up in poverty.